Psychological Services

 How long does the evaluation process take?

-The evaluation process should take no more than 60 calendar days with the exclusion of some vacation breaks and holidays.
+For an initial evaluation the evaluation process should take no more than 60 calendar days with the exclusion of some vacation breaks and holidays.

-FIND YOUR SCHOOL PSYCHOLOGIST FROM THE FOLLOWING LINKS BELOW:
+FIND YOUR SCHOOL PSYCHOLOGIST

 Cobb Schools Elementary School Psychologists